Digitalswede/ADS_2021/README.md

   Some of the data cleansing I did can be found in this notebook, in block [6]: https://datascience.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%B6rn/negativesamples/dataset%20incl%20neg%20data.ipynb
  Here, I filter out some specific columns (the ones that will be of use to us) from the 'negativedf' dataframe (this dataframe contains all negative samples).
 Afterwards, I concatenate this dataframe with our positive data, resulting in a cleaned up version of the negative data being concatenated to the positive data.

+  I also did some data transformation (but there was no headline for this) by overlapping  background noises on top of speech.
+The file I created through this transformation process came to be used a lot, and referred to (internally) as the 'difficult' data set, which we trained the first model on to increase its tolerance to overlapping noises.

 </details>